gdm413229/swwmgz_m/ExtendedLore.md

 - 2014: Tach-Engine Technologies is founded.
 - 2015: The UAAF rebrands itself as the UAC, having found quite a lot of interest in what they recovered from Imanaki.
-- 2017: Saya creates the first Maidbot.
+- July 7, 2017: Saya creates the first Maidbot.
 - 2016: Zanaveth II and Unissix Bokurou Azadeku meet during one of her research trips, they get married on the same day.
 - 2018: Empty Episode One.
 Second major incident in the town of Kereshnovka.
 A